laravelcompany/laravelcompany.com/README.md

 ## ✨ Theme Highlights

-Built with Astro.js and Tailwind CSS, **Laravel Agency** offers a modern foundation to present your brand confidently:
+Built with Astro.js and Tailwind CSS, **Laravel Company** offers a modern foundation to present your brand confidently:

 - ⚡ Clean and minimal design
 - 📱 Mobile-first and responsive